poult-lab/daily-word/english_words_ learning.md

 "the action of surrounding or closing a place, especially a port, in order to stop people or goods from coming in or out"

+[v] Asia markets open lower as oil surges after U.S. moves to blockade Iran ports.

+"to surround a place, especially a port, in order to stop people or goods from coming in or out"

 03.a slew /sluː/ of